otm33GH/SeaweedFS_ynh/doc/ADMIN.md

 The admin URL is <https://__DOMAIN____PATH__admin>.

-The data directory for the default volume server is located at `/home/yunohost.app/seaweedfs/datadir`.
-Additional data directories can be added via config panel.
+### Credentials

 :key: Admin credentials for __ADMIN__ :
 `AWS_ACCESS_KEY_ID=__ADMIN_KEY__`
 `AWS_SECRET_ACCESS_KEY=__ADMIN_SECRET__`

-**Bucket creation**
+Other credentials can be created via the seaweed admin panel.

+### Volume servers

+The data directory for the default volume server is located at `/home/yunohost.app/seaweedfs/datadir`.
+Additional data directories can be added adding volume servers via config panel.

+### Bucket creation
 Buckets can be created with `path_style` and `virtual_host`.
 With `virtual_host`:
 * add a domain named `<bucket_name>.__DOMAIN__`